srijan-paul/snap/README.md

 # Roadmap.

-Currently, snap supports basic control flow, variable declaration, usage and basic collection data structures.
+Currently, vyse supports basic control flow, variable declaration, usage and basic collection data structures.
 To move towards a more complete implementation, the following tasks have to be attended to:

 1. [x] Implement parent tables (metatables in Lua). [**DONE**]